Q-ACTIVITIES

 Volcanos!
 (Learn More)

 What is a volcano?
 Why do they explode?
 Why do so many people live near volcanoes?
 Students can be a volcanologist!
-Volcanoes are natural systems, and always have some element of unpredictability.
-Any kind of volcano is capable of creating harmful or deadly phenomena, so understanding what a volcano can do is the first step in mitigating volcanic hazards.
+Volcanoes are natural systems and always have some element of unpredictability.
+Volcanoes reveal inner earth structure and processes, influence gaseous composition of our atmosphere, change the planet’s radiative balance, redistribute energy through the Earth, and create new land!

 Duration: 90 or 180 minutes